• Skip to primary navigation

 Writing clearly and concisely is a craft

-Writing as tight as possible is not your aim.
+Remember, writing as tightly as possible is not your aim.

 Your ultimate aim is to communicate your message with clarity so you can connect with and inspire your audience.